cPu1/jsonFrame/README.md

 ##Why length-prefixing?
 TCP is a stream-oriented protocol as opposed to a message-oriented protocol like HTTP.
 Data is treated as a continuous flow of data and there are no self-delimiting patterns to determine where one message ends and another starts.
-There are a few solutions to approach this problem:
+A few solutions exist to approach this problem:
 * Process a stream of JSON-encoded strings by reading each character, counting and matching `}`, and eventually parsing using `JSON.parse`.
 Writing a hand-coded JSON parser is ought to be slower than the native `JSON.parse` method.
 * Using a delimiter like `\n` to delimit each JSON-encoded message.
 However, one must also deal with the delimiter appearing in the message itself.
-For e.g., `{method: 'sendMessage', params: ['Hello, \n jsonrpc'], jsonrpc: '2.0'}`
+For e.g., `{"method":"sendMessage","params":["Hello, \n jsonrpc"],"jsonrpc":"2.0"}\n`
 <br/>
 <pre>
                                                                         ^^ delimiter
 </pre>
+* Length-prefixing sends each message by prefixing it with the number of bytes contained in the message.
+This allows an application to receive a message by first reading the length-prefix and then reading as many bytes as the value of length-prefix.
+It requires the client and server to agree on a length-prefix.

 ## Package
 * JSON-RPC TCP server and client